-11.3 Recognition of deferred tax asset on investment tax credits
+11.4 Recognition of deferred tax asset on investment tax credits

-As at 31 December 2019, a deferred tax asset of €8,339,822 (2018: €8,339,822) was recognised in the financial statements to the extent of investment tax credits expected to be utilised in the future.
+As at 31 December 2020, a deferred tax asset of €8,339,822 (2019: €8,339,822) was recognised in the financial statements to the extent of investment tax credits expected to be utilised in the future.
 Based on the Company's profit forecasts for the foreseeable period, and with reference to historical taxable profits and trading levels registered in the past years, the directors believe that the Company will have sufficient taxable profits in the future against which this deferred tax asset can be utilised.

 These profit forecasts were based on realistic assumptions of business growth, including the expected volume of business arising from maintenance projects and the provision of logistic support services to the offshore oil and gas industry during the forecast period.
 Historic values of similar projects were used to support and quantify the net result of the future projects and services.
 The extent of utilization of the investment tax credits was based on the assumption that the profit forecasts will be subject to the current tax rate of 35%.
-During 2018, the Company was granted the sum of €200,000 in settlement of unutilised investment tax credits awarded in relation to the Special Tax Credits (STCs) in terms of regulations 31 to 35 of the BPRs that are available to beneficiaries in terms of regulation 32 of the BPRs.
-This amount was payable in two equal instalments over 2 years.
-The first instalment was received in 2018 and the second instalment received in 2019 is being recognised in other income (see note 6).
 The investment tax credits are available in terms of regulation 5 of the BPRs and regulation 4 of the IARs.
 None of the investment tax credits, unutilised tax losses and unabsorbed capital allowance are subject to an expiration date.